-Four cups of food per day is the most you should feed your Chowpit.
+Four cups of food per day are the most you should feed your Chowpit.
 Feed him once or twice a day.
 If you choose to feed your Chowpit dry dog food, combine it with a homemade stew of vegetables and rice.

 How Much Exercise Does a Chowpit Need?

-The American Pit Bull parent has a medium to high energy level which will be balanced out by the laidback nature of the Chow Chow.
+The American Pit Bull parent has a medium to a high energy level which will be balanced out by the laidback nature of the Chow Chow.

 Walk him two or three times a day briskly and with a purpose so that he will feel calm and relaxed once you get home.